smbarne/3D-Spherical-Pathfinding/README.txt

 Screenshots, source, installer, and additional information can be found at: http://www.artofengineering.net/Engineering/#3DSphericalPathfindingDemo_26

-This will install 'Demo by Stephen Barnes', a recent portfolio project that combines aspects of AI, graphics, gameplay, UI, and other elements.
-Simply put, this program allows the user to click on any spot on a planet that has land and have the user's spaceship to navigate to that point over land.
+This project is a demo by Stephen Barnes, a recent project that combine small bits of AI, graphics, gameplay, and UI.
+Simply put, this program allows the user to click on any spot on the center planet and have the user's spaceship to navigate, over land, to that point.

 Some technical highlights: